declare-lab/Sealing/README.md

 ### 2. Preprocessing
 The code to do sampling for all three models is same, under the folder "clip_and_git/src/preprocessing".

-* To sample via MDF strategy, run the python script as follows:
+* To sample via MDF method, run the python script as follows:
     ```
     python extract_features.py --dataset=<dataset_name> --dataset_root=<root_path> --sampling_strategy='repr' --model_name=<vlm_model_name> ... (other hps)
     ```
     If your code prompts an out-of-memory exception, please using a smaller chunksize (default=512) to shrink the input size per computation.

-* To sample via MIF strategy, first run a uniform sampling with large K to obtain a sparse video sequence
+* To sample via MIF method, first run a uniform sampling with large K to obtain a sparse video sequence

     ```
     python extract_features.py --sampling_strategy='uni' ...